Euclid Quick Data Release (Q1). A first view of the star-forming main sequence in the Euclid Deep Fields: Physical properties and validation

 \section{Physical properties and validation}

-We refer the reader to \citet{Q1-TP005} for a complete and exhaustive description of how the Q1 data have been processed to infer photometric redshifts and \gls{pp}.
-In this Section, we briefly summarise the procedure.
+We refer the reader to \citet{Q1-TP005} for a description of how the Q1 data were processed to infer photometric redshifts and \gls{pp}.
+In this section, we briefly summarise the procedure.

 Due to the large number of sources detected (of the order of tens of millions) in the \gls{EDF}, \gls{ml} methods have been developed to speed up the computational process while achieving a comparable performance of template fitting methods \citep[see e.g.,][]{Desprez-EP10, EP-Enia}.
-Data products produced for Q1 have been obtained with a \gls{nn} algorithm, \nnpz, which finds a $k$--number of \gls{nn} (30 in the \Euclid pipeline, 80 for this work) in the template space (i.e., magnitude and colour) for each target galaxy from a reference sample, and infers the photometric redshifts and \gls{pp} from those.
+Data products produced for Q1 have been obtained with a \gls{nn} algorithm, \nnpz, which finds a $k$ number of \gls{nn} (30 in the \Euclid pipeline, 80 for this work) in the template space (i.e., magnitude and colour) for each target galaxy from a reference sample, and infers the photometric redshifts and \gls{pp} from those.

-The reference sample differs from the one used to produce the Q1 data products, the reason for which will be clear in a few paragraphs.
-It has been built from a grid of templates \citep[][in the 2016 version\footnote{\url{http://www.bruzual.org/bc03/Updated_version_2016/}}]{2003MNRAS.344.1000B}, using the MILES stellar library, which adopts the \citet{2001MNRAS.322..231K} IMF, which we therefore converted to \citet{2003PASP..115..763C} for \gls{pp}.
-The models have been built with exponentially delayed star-formation histories:
+The reference sample differs from the one used to produce the Q1 data products, the reason for which is explained below.
+It was built from a grid of templates \citep[][2016 version\footnote{\url{http://www.bruzual.org/bc03/Updated_version_2016/}}]{2003MNRAS.344.1000B}, using the MILES stellar library, which adopts the \citet{2001MNRAS.322..231K} IMF, which we therefore converted to \citet{2003PASP..115..763C} taking into account a difference of about 0.03 dex for \gls{pp}.
+The models were built with exponentially delayed star formation histories: